github/VisualStudio/docs/getting-started/index.md

-# Setting up GitHub for Visual Studio
+# Getting Started with GitHub for Visual Studio

 ## [Installing GitHub for Visual Studio](installing-github-for-visual-studio.md)